Dr. Emily Frank

 Wzbaktiv

-Frank, Emily/Nivorozhkin, Anton (2024): "Legal Status and Refugees' Perceptions of Institutional Justice.
+Frank, Emily/Nivorozhkin, Anton (2025): "Legal Status and Refugees' Perceptions of Institutional Justice.
 The Role of Communication Quality".
-In: Public Administration Review, advance access, 12.11.2024, online: https://dx.doi.org/10.1111/puar.13898.
+In: Public Administration Review, Vol. 85, No. 4, S. 1004-1018.
+(Vorab online publiziert 12.11.2024)

 CV

-Since 07/2024 Research Fellow | Research Group Health and Social Inequality at the WZB & Einstein Center Population Diversity
+Since 07/2024 Research fellow | Research Group Health and Social Inequality at the WZB & Einstein Center Population Diversity

-2021-2024 Doctoral Researcher | DYNAMICS RTG, Hertie School and Humboldt University Berlin
+2021-2024 Doctoral researcher | DYNAMICS RTG, Hertie School and Humboldt University Berlin

 2021-2024 Research associate | Berlin Institute for Migration and Integration Research (BIM), Humboldt University Berlin